Hamsey Green: Geography and amenities

 There are important open spaces on either side of Hamsey Green: to the east is King's Wood; to the west is Riddlesdown.
 The London LOOP path around London passes through on the route between West Wickham Common and Coulsdon.

 History

 Hamsey Green has never had a manor and the two manors to the north and south were owned by the Atwood Family, who lived at Sanderstead Court.
 The church was built in 1957 and is part of Sanderstead parish.

-Since the closure of the Good Companions, there are no pubs in Hamsey Green owing to the fact that nearby Sanderstead has none, due to the abstentionist Lord of the manor in the early 19th century having imposed conditions on the sale of land to prevent the building of pubs.
+Since the closure of the Good Companions, there are no pubs in Hamsey Green and nearby Sanderstead has none, due to the abstentionist Lord of the manor in the early 19th century having imposed conditions on the sale of land to prevent the building of pubs.
 The nearest public houses are in Warlingham Green and Whyteleafe.

 The Good Companions site is currently derelict and owned by Lidl who propose to build a supermarket.